Dangal (2016 film): Music

 The music for the film is composed by Pritam, with lyrics penned by Amitabh Bhattacharya in Hindi, Rajesh Malarvannan in Tamil and Rajshri Sudhakar in Telugu.
 Daler Mehndi sang the film's title track.
 The song "Dhaakad" was sung by rapper Raftaar and became popular receiving 12 million views, in three days.
 Khan rapped his own version of the song and included it in the album.
 The soundtrack album was released on 23 November 2016, in Hindi and 26 November 2016, in Tamil and Telugu, under the Zee Music Company label.
-The film's soundtrack album is set to have a Japanese release published by Rambling Records on 13 April 2018.
+The film's soundtrack album was released in Japan on April 13, 2018, by Rambling Records.

 Release

+Original release

 Dangal was released in the United States on 21 December 2016, and worldwide on 23 December 2016.
 The film was shown on an estimated 4,300 screens in India and 1,000 screens internationally.
 It was also released in Tamil and Telugu dubbed versions as Yuddham.
 It was declared tax-free in six Indian states – Uttar Pradesh, Uttarakhand, Haryana, Chhattisgarh, Delhi and Madhya Pradesh – to promote Beti Bachao, Beti Padhao, a Government of India's social campaign aiming to reduce the selective abortion of females, to protect girls, and to educate them.
+The Movie was marketed by a Mumbai Based company named Spice PR owned by Prabhat Choudhary.